-This policy was last updated 10 March 2021 because we have started using Google Analytics/Advertising Cookies
+This policy was previously updated 10 March 2021 because we started using Google Analytics/Advertising Cookies.

 This policy was previously updated 19 February 2021 to more accurately detail the handling of personal data for people accessing our services and supporting our activity.

 We will never sell or swap your data.